VeerleDepestele/Trends_in_AI/les11_0_AI_Act.md

 1. be aware of the AI act and its implication in your organizationn
 2. list the AI systems used in the organization, for example licences like co-pilot and others,
-3. classify those AI system,
+3. classify those AI systems,
 4. define the role of your organization in the value chain (provider, deployer, both, other?)
 5. develop a compliance strategy.